 Judith has taught smocking and heirloom sewing for well over thirty years and is also accomplished in silk ribbon embroidery and needle tatting.
 Her work has been published in Chatelaine, Crafts Plus, Canadian Living, SAGA News, Creative Needle, Sew Beautiful, and she is a frequent contributor to "A Needle Pulling Thread".
 Her smocking patterns for women, children, babies, and dolls usually feature heirloom versions or adaptations to appeal to a wider market.
 She has written two books: "Interlace in Lace", using French Val lace insertion to shape designs inspired by Celtic art; and "Monograms & Flowers", in which monograms are shaped in French Val lace and decorated with silk ribbon embroidered birth month flowers.

 Judith has taught at Bernina University, Elna Retreats, Husqvarna's (Viking) Canada Sews and the Pfaff Academy as well as the Canadian Home Sewing Association, The Creative Sewing & Needlework Festival's "The Conference" and “The Creative Festival”.
-Since 2002 she been a SAGA approved teacher and enjoys teaching at the Nation Conventions and local guilds.
-Meeting women from all over the world who love to stitch is a great joy.
+From 2002 to 2022 Judith was an approved SAGA teacher and enjoyed teaching and meeting women from all over the world who love to stitch.

 Judith has experience in many facets of the business world from working as an assistant buyer for a chain of 22 lingerie shops, to working as a retail manager in fashion, to custom dressmaking, to working as a wholesale textile and pattern representative for nearly twenty years.